kliniik/MAD_Kotlin/README.md

 [App Overview](https://upm365-my.sharepoint.com/:v:/g/personal/n_klinik_alumnos_upm_es/Ef4AgLY4ycNHjniF9KE6WUQBunDQt_4iA5y7SE-0HYgfXg?e=ogf0rw&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D)

 ## Features
-Functional features of the app:
+- Functional Features
-- Real-time alerts: Users receive notifications about flood and landslide risks based on weather data and crowdsourced reports.
+  - Real-Time Information: Users receive up-to-date flood risk alerts based on hydrological data and crowdsourced reports.
-- GPS tracking & map integration: Displays high-risk flood zones and allows users to view their current location on a map.
+  - GPS Tracking & Map Integration: Displays high-risk flood zones and shows the user's current location on an interactive map.
-- Incident reporting: Users can report flooded areas or landslides, contributing to a real-time data pool.
+  - Incident Reporting: Users can report flooded areas or landslides, contributing to a shared, real-time data pool.
-- Offline mode: Saves flood-prone areas locally, enabling access without an internet connection during a disaster.
-- Navigation & evacuation routes: Provides safe evacuation routes and navigation options to guide users out of flood-affected areas.

-Technical features of the app:
-- Weather API integration: Utilizes weather APIs for real-time flood and landslide alerts based on environmental data.
+  - Community Feed: Keeps users informed and engaged, allowing them to support others during emergencies.

+- Technical Features
+  - API Integration: Uses the Pegelalarm API to access water level data from approximately 30,000 monitoring stations worldwide.
+Access available until July 15, 2025.
-- Firebase authentication: Users can log in and authenticate with Firebase to report incidents and access community data.
+  - Firebase Authentication: Users can sign in with Firebase (including Google login) to report incidents and engage with community features.
-- Crowdsourced data: Collects and displays reports from users in real-time, making the app a community-driven platform.
+  - Crowdsourced Data: Aggregates and displays user-submitted reports in real time, making EcoFlood a truly community-driven platform.

 ## How to Use
-1. Install the app from the Google Play Store or GitHub.
+1. Install the app from GitHub.
-2. Create an account using Firebase authentication (Google login available).
+2. Create an account using Firebase authentication (Google login supported).
-3. Enable location services on your device for GPS tracking.
+3. Enable location services on your device to allow GPS tracking.
-4. View flood & landslide zones on the integrated map.
+4. View flood zones and your current position on the interactive map.
-5. Enable push notifications to receive real-time alerts for flood and landslide risks in your area.
-6. Report incidents by submitting data on flooded areas or landslides via the app’s reporting feature.
+5. Report incidents such as flooding or landslides using the in-app reporting tool.
-7. Access offline maps of high-risk areas for situations where you have no internet access.
+6. Share the app with your community to help keep your family and neighbors safe.

 ## Participants
 - Natalia Klinik (n.klinik@alumnos.upm.es)